chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_aws_efs.md

 - Mount the EFS on all OpenSearch Node.
 For example you mount the EFS to folder structure `/mnt/automate_backups/`

-- Create an `opensearch` sub-directory and set permissionsas mention below  (all the opensearch nodes).
+- Create an `opensearch` sub-directory and set permissions as mention below  (all the opensearch nodes).

     ```sh
     sudo mkdir -p /mnt/automate_backups/opensearch
     sudo chown hab:hab /mnt/automate_backups/opensearch/
     ```

 #### Configuration for OpenSearch Node from Provision host

 Configure the OpenSearch `path.repo` attribute.